 Walker Evans: Aperture Masters of Photography The Aperture Masters of Photography Series #ad - Photography historian david campany contributes a new introduction and image commentary to this volume, which includes some of Evans' best known and loved photographs.
 Aperture.
 Evans helped define documentary photography and is considered one of the most influential artists of the 20th century.
 He captured the american experience from the late 1920s to the early 1970s with graceful articulation.

-Alfred Stieglitz: Masters of Photography Series Aperture Masters of PhotographyAperture #ad - Alfred Stieglitz: Masters of Photography Series Aperture Masters of Photography #ad - As a photographer, editor, and gallery director Stieglitz was a powerful influence on photography and on American art in general.
+Alfred Stieglitz: Masters of Photography Series Aperture Masters of PhotographyAperture #ad - As a photographer, editor, and gallery director Stieglitz was a powerful influence on photography and on American art in general.
 Aperture.
 As founder of the photo secession movement and editor of the influential Camera Work he eschewed the prevailing “artiness” of pictorialist photography, preferring clarity of vision and “crystallized awareness.

 In galleries such as “291” and an American Place he showed and championed the work of modern artists from the US and Europe.
 Alfred stieglitz was one of the most important cultural forces in twentieth-century America.
 Thames hudson.
 Aperture.

 Edward Weston: Masters of Photography Series Aperture Masters of PhotographyAperture #ad - A towering figure in twentieth-century photography, Edward Weston sought to lead viewers to “see through their eyes, not with them.
 His restless quest for beauty and the mystical presence behind it created a body of work unrivaled in the medium.
 Cravens's essay draws upon Weston's writings and recollections by sons, lovers and friends.